FREVA-CLINT/freva-deployment/docs/Transition.md

 name for your institution as a unique identifier.

-After the command has been applied the new database with its "old" content from the previous freva instance will be ready for use.
+After the command has been applied the new database with its "old" content from the previous Freva instance will be ready for use.

 ## Transition to new DRS Config

-In the old version the DRS File configuration, that is the definitions defining the metadata of datasets, was hard coded into the module `evaluation_system.model.file`.
+In the old version the DRS (Date Reference Syntax) File configuration, that is the definitions of dataset metadata, was hard coded into the module `evaluation_system.model.file`.
 In the new version this configuration is saved in a designated [toml](https://toml.io/en/) file (drs_config.toml).
 The ingestion of data is done by the new `freva-ingest` software, which is